vripoche/presentation-bdd/README.md

 * Help you to write reliable code
 * Prevent overkill, you code only that you need
 * Cover 100% of the code without any efforts
-* Each test is independant each others, tests can be isolated.
+* Each test is independant each others, tests can be isolated

 ## What are disavantages of TDD ?